-Camargo School
+Camargo High School

-Former Camargo High School Building?
+Former Camargo High School Building

 A picture containing house